 Any time that you give cash or assets worth more than $15,000 to someone in a year, you have to pay federal taxes.
 While most people aren't transferring this kind of cash to even their closest friends and family, it comes up a lot when a home or property is given to a family member.
 If the hefty gift tax isn't paid, an even heftier fine and penalty will follow.

-A “top-notch can advise you when you buy property as a gift so you can minimize your tax bill.
+A top-notch real estate agent can advise you when you buy property as a gift so you can minimize your tax bill.

 But to get you started here are five things you need to know when you're trying to avoid the gift tax.